-Step (v) is the only place we exploit upcrossing summed rectangular synergy in $\theta$ , needed for our result.
-For in Figure 7, rectangular synergy is upcrossing in types and $\theta$ , and yet the uniquely optimal matching falls from NAM3 to NAM as $\theta$ rises.
-We generalize Steps (iv) and (v) in C.1, by defining the n type generalization of NAM3; namely, couple (n, n) matched and lower types matched according to NAM.
+Only in Step (v) did we use summed rectangular synergy upcrossing in $\theta$ .
+Absent this assumption, sorting can fall in $\theta$ .
+For example, in Figure 7, rectangular synergy is upcrossing in types and $\theta$ , and yet the uniquely optimal matching falls from NAM3 to NAM as $\theta$ rises.
+We generalize Steps (iv) and (v) in C.2, with an n type generalization of NAM3; namely, couple (n, n) matched, and lower types matched according to NAM.